On the Complexity of Best Arm Identification in Multi-Armed Bandit Models: Introduction

 The fixed-budget setting has been studied by \cite{Bubeck:BestArm10,Bubeck:al11} for single best-arm identification in bounded bandit models.
 For multiple arm identification ($m>1$), still in bounded bandit models, \cite{Bubeck:alMult13} introduce the SAR (for Successive Accepts and Rejects) algorithm.
 An upper bound on the failure probability of the SAR algorithm yields $\kappa_{B}(\nu) \leq 8\log(K)H\left(\nu\right)$.

 For $m=1$, \cite{Bubeck:BestArm10} prove an asymptotic lower bound on the probability of error for Bernoulli bandit models.
-They state that for every algorithm and every bandit problem $\nu$ such that $\forall a$, $\mu_1\in[\alpha,1-\alpha]$, there exists a permutation of the arms $\nu'$ such that and $C_\alpha=\alpha(1-\alpha)/(5+o(1))$.
-This result does not imply a lower bound on $\kappa_B(\nu)$ and for $m>1$, no such lower bound exists either.
+They state that for every algorithm and every bandit problem $\nu$ such that $\forall a$, $\mu_1\in[\alpha,1-\alpha]$, there exists a permutation of the arms $\nu'$ such that

-\cite{Gabillon:al12} propose the UGapE algorithm for $m$ best arm identification for $m>1$.
+\cite{Gabillon:al12} propose the UGapE algorithm for $m$ best-arm identification for $m>1$.
 By changing only one parameter in some confidence regions, this algorithm can be adapted either to the fixed-budget or to the fixed-confidence setting.
 However, a careful inspection shows that UGapE cannot be used in the fixed-budget setting without the knowledge of the complexity term $H(\nu)$.
 This drawback is shared by other algorithms designed for the fixed-budget setting, like the UCB-E algorithm of \cite{Bubeck:BestArm10} or the KL-LUCB-E algorithm of \cite{COLT13}.

-\subsection{Content of the paper}
+\subsection{Content of the Paper}

 The gap between lower and upper bounds known so far does not permit to identify exactly the complexity terms $\kappa_B(\nu)$ and $\kappa_C(\nu)$ defined in (\ref{def:Complexities}).
 Not only do they involve imprecise multiplicative constants but by analogy with the Lai and Robbins' bound for the expected regret, the quantities $H(\nu),H_2(\nu)$ presented above are only expected to be relevant in the Gaussian case.